 At Achievement House, the important process of course selection begins each spring for the following school year.
 Students are informed of course offerings through videos, e-mails, and announcements.
 With the help of their parents/guardians, students fill out an online scheduling request.
 Students have the option to meet with their school counselor to ask questions throughout the scheduling process.
-Schedules are finalized over the summer by the students' counselor, who takes into account graduation requirements, teacher input, survey responses, post-high school plans, past grades, and assessment scores.
+Schedules are finalized over the summer by the student's counselor who takes into account graduation requirements, teacher input, survey responses, post-high school plans, past grades, and assessment scores.
 Our staff works hard to create the best academic schedule for our students.
-The content of each course is aligned to PA academic standards.